How To Stay Happy: Habits That Will Make You Happier

 If you are looking for balance in your life, start here!
 At times, life can be full of chaos, stress and a lack of happiness.

-Same goes for happiness, if you can implement elements into your life, you’ll eventually start doing them naturally and just be happier overall.
+But did you know you can implement elements into your life, that you’ll eventually start doing naturally, which can make you happier overall!
+It's true.

 If you’re sitting there thinking about your own happiness take a moment to think about the five people you spend the most time with in your life.
 Who do you see and talk to more than anyone?
 Write their names down.
 Is it your boss?
 Your mom?
 Your spouse or a best friend you’ve had since elementary school?

 They say you’re a combination of the 5 closest people to you (mood, temperament, your choices can even be different depending on their influence).
 What are those five people like?
 Their personalities and attitudes directly affect you and visa versa.
 Whether you notice it or not.